-3.17 In 1991, 22.3 million tons of municipal solid waste was generated, or 590 In 1991, 22.3 million tons of municipal solid waste was generated, or 392 kg. per capita, which is slightly higher eonsiderably lower than the 1993 OECD average of 500 kg. per capita.
+- 3.17.
+In 1991, 22.3 million tons of municipal solid waste was generated, or 590 kg. per capita, which is slightly higher than the 1993 OECD average of 500 kg. per capita.
 In the major cities, winter waste is composed of 45%-50% food wastes, 5%-10% recyclables and 40%-50% ash, slag and other non-recyclable waste.
-In summer, it is 80%-85% food wastes, 15%-18% recyclables and 1%-3% non-recyclables.

-Waste collection services reach most 3.18 households in cities and towns.
-In 1991, 810% of municipal solid waste was disposed in open dumps, 15% in seas, lakes and rivers, 2% was composted, 1% was placed in sanitary landfills, and 2% was burned in the open, buried or dumped in agricultural land.
+In summer, it is 80%-85% food wastes, 15%-18% recyclables and 1%-3% non-recyclables. - 3.18.
+Waste collection services reach most households in cities and towns.
+In 1991, 81% of municipal solid waste was disposed in open dumps, 15% in seas, lakes and rivers, 2% was composted, and 2% was burned in the open, buried or dumped in agricultural land.
 In 1992, household recycled 27% of paper and cardboard waste and 40% of glass.
-This increased to 36% for paper and cardboard in 1995 but fell to 24% for glass. -Besides paper and glass, metal and plastics are the major recyclables.
-Open dumps experience problems with leachatee that contaminate surface and groundwater, and create odors, fires, and methane gas explosions.
-Dumping into seas, lakes and rivers pollutes these bodies, while open burning contributes to air pollution.

-3.19 In 1992, 25.0 million tons of industrial solid waste was produced, or 116 kg. per \$1,000 of GDP.
+This increased to 36% for paper and cardboard in 1995 but fell to 24% for glass.
+Besides paper and glass, metal and plastics are the major recyclables.
+Open dumps experience problems with leachatee that contaminate surface and groundwater, and create odors, fires, and methane explosions.
+Dumping into seas, lakes and rivers pollutes these bodies, while open burning contributes to air pollution. - 3.19.
+In 1992, 25.0 million tons of industrial solid waste was produced, or 116 kg. per \$1,000 of GDP.
 Of this, 47% was sold, 36% was disposed of, 15% was recycled or reused, and 2% was unaccounted.
 Power plants generated another 12.3 million tons of solid waste, or 3,861 tons per Mtoe.
-Outside of cities, mining and rural power plants were important sources of industrial waste.

-3.20 Recycling rates in the non-household sectors are relatively low.
+Outside of cities, mining and rural power plants were important sources of industrial waste. - 3.20.
+Recycling rates in the non-household sectors are relatively low.
 Twenty-two percent of firms in the service and commercial sectors have limited recycling, as do 21% of industries, 25% of hotels, and 18% of restaurants.
 Of those commercial establishments that recycled in 1992, 75% dealt with newspapers and magazines, 46% with packing paper, 14% with metals, and 9% with paper and glass.
 Just over half the firms used some of the collected materials in their own establishments, 43% sold or gave them away, 18% burned the materials, and 6% gave some recyclables to garbage collectors.

-3.21 An estimated 300,000 tons of hazardous waste or 1.6 kg. per \$1,000 of GDP are produced annually--nearly 10 times less than the OECD average of 15.8 kg. generated per \$1,000 of GDP.
+3.21.
+An estimated 300.000 tons of hazardous waste or 1.6 kg. per \$1,000 of GDP are produced annually--nearly 10 times less than the OECD average of 15.8 kg. generated per \$1,000 of GDP.
 The operation of hazardous waste treatment facilities and the disposal of hazardous waste is the responsibility of metropolitan governments.
-However, only one hazardous waste landfill operates (the Harmandalı landfill in İzmir) and one hazardous waste incineration plant is nearing completion in İzmit.
-Public hospitals generate 1.92 kg./bed/day of medical waste while private hospitals generate 2.014.34kg./bed/day.
+However, only one hazardous waste landfill operates (the Harmandalý landfill in Ýzmir) and one hazardous waste incineration plant is nearing completion in Ýzmit.
+Public hospitals generate 1.92 kg./bed/day of medical waste private hospitals generate 2.01 while kg./bed/day.
 Although a Medical Waste Control Regulation obliges producers to manage their clinical waste; implementation is limited, since only a few hospitals have their own incinerators.
-The Harmandalı landfill has a separate section for medical wastes, but it does not meet regulatory requirements.
-The İstanbul metropolitan government has built an incineration facility for medical waste.
+The Harmandalý landfill has a separate section for medical wastes, but it does not meet regulatory requirements.
+The Ýstanbul metropolitan government has built an incineration facility for medical waste.

-3.22 Issues.
-The main_waste management issues are:
+3.22.
+Issues.
+The main waste management issues are:

-Although a solid waste control regulation emphasizing recycling and safe disposal was introduced in 1991, a 1995 survey of nearly 2,000 municipalities indicated that enforcementenforement of the law was low (SIS, 1994?).
+Although a solid waste control regulation emphasizing recycling and safe disposal was introduced in 1991, a 1995 survey of nearly 2,000 municipalities indicated that enforcement of the law was low (SIS, 1994).
 More than half cited economic constraints and a third cited inadequate staff, vehicles or technical skills.
 One third were not even aware the regulation existed;